- Location: Louisiana

 Your parent or legal guardian must accompany you to the OMV to sign your application, and will also be required to show proper proofs of identity.
 (If your parents are divorced and have joint custody, only the parent you live with will be allowed to sign your documents.)
 You will also be asked to pass a vision exam, written test, and traffic signs test.

-The fee for a Louisiana learner's permit is $39.50, plus an $8 service fee.
+The fee for a Louisiana learner's permit is $24.50, plus a possible parish fee not exceeding $3.
 The permit is valid for up to four years.
 By Louisiana law, however, teen drivers who have held a learner's permit for at least 180 days and are at least 16 years old may apply for an intermediate license that allows them to drive alone during daytime hours and between the hours of 11 p.m. and 5 a.m. if accompanied by a licensed adult at least 21 years old or sibling at least 18 years old.

 Many teens become overwhelmed at the thought of being asked to take a written test in order to receive a Louisiana learner's permit.
 However, there's no need to fear this test.
 The exam is simply a series of short multiple-choice questions that measure your knowledge of the rules of the road and safe driving procedures.
 The traffic sign test is an additional component of the written test that asks you to identify certain road signs by shape, color, or symbol.

 The best way to prepare for the written test is to download a copy of the Louisiana Driver's Guide from the Louisiana Department of Public Safety website.
 DMV.org has also created a short practice test for teen drivers.